jklsnt/taproot3/src/mathematics/linear_algebra/KBxChapter3AReading.md

 - differentiation and integration!
 - multiplication by $x^2$ (on polynomials)
 - shifts! defined as, $T(x_1, x_2, x_3, \dots) = (x_2, x_3, \dots)$
+	- #question this is an example, but how do we define it as a transformation? or is giving an example in the general case the same thing as defining a transformation?

+- from $R^3 \to R^2$ ? #question what? how does this work?
+-